-Fill Up on Fiber at Breakfast
+Fill Up on Fiber

-Focus on Plant Foods at Lunch
+Focus on Plant Foods

 Foods high in saturated fat, such as red meat, whole milk and butter, raise triglyceride levels, so eat more plant-based meals to improve your numbers.
-A healthy lunch might include hummus stuffed into a whole-wheat pita with sprouts, sliced peppers and shredded carrot, served with tossed mixed greens topped with walnuts, olive oil and balsamic vinegar, along with an apple and a container of low-fat yogurt.
+A healthy lunch recipe to lower triglycerides might include hummus stuffed into a whole-wheat pita with sprouts, sliced peppers and shredded carrot, served with tossed mixed greens topped with walnuts, olive oil and balsamic vinegar, along with an apple and a container of low-fat yogurt.
 Or have a cup of minestrone soup with a whole-grain roll, a small wedge of low-fat cheese and a bowl of fresh melon.

 Finish the Day Right

+Fish is good food to lower triglycerides.
 The American Heart Association recommends two servings of omega-3-rich fish a week for heart health.
 Dinner might include grilled tuna with roasted Brussels sprouts drizzled with olive oil and a side of millet.
 Another healthy option is a stir-fry made with chicken breast, broccoli, bok choy and carrots, lightly sauteed with vegetable oil and low-sodium soy sauce and served with brown rice.